 We use cardboard boxes to ship millions of items from candy to diamonds.
 Right now 400 million tons of paper and cardboard is being manufactured worldwide.
-In the United Sates 90% of goods are shipped in a cardboard box and that's why its the highest waste item in your trash.
+In the United States 90% of goods are shipped in a cardboard box and that’s why its the highest waste item in your trash.
 Luckily 91% of cardboard is recycled which saves us 700 gallons or water, and 41 gallons of oil.
 Here is the process for how cardboard is recycled.

 The first step is collecting all of your cardboard to be picked up or dropped off at your local recycling plant.

-The second step is sorting out the cardboard by seeing if it's boxboard or corrugated cardboard.
+The second step is sorting out the cardboard by seeing if it’s boxboard or corrugated cardboard.
 Boxboard is like cereal boxes, cardboard drink containers, and any thin non-coated cardboard.
-Corrugated cardboard are the big shipping boxes.
+Corrugated cardboard is the big shipping boxes.

 The third step is pulping which turns the cardboard into a liquid state.